Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Introduction

 The most relevant literature to ours is \cite{ramprasad2022online}, who studied a bootstrap online statistical inference procedure under Markov noise using a quadratic SGD and demonstrated its application in the classical TD (and Gradient TD) algorithms in RL.
 Our proposed procedure and analysis differ in at least two aspects.
 First, our proposed estimator is a Newton-type second-order approach that enjoys a faster convergence and optimality in the remainder rate.
 In addition, we show both analytically and numerically that the computation cost of our procedure is typically lower than \cite{ramprasad2022online} for an inference task.
 Second, our proposed algorithm is a robust alternative to TD algorithms, featuring a non-quadratic loss function to handle the potential outliers and heavy-tailed rewards.
 There exists limited RL literature on either outliers or heavy-tailed rewards.
-In a recent work \cite{li_sun.2023arxiv}, the author studied online linear stochastic bandits and linear Markov decision processes in the presence of heavy-tailed rewards.
-While both our work and theirs apply pseudo-Huber loss, our work focuses on policy evaluation with statistical inference guarantees.
+Recent works \cite{li_sun.2023arxiv,zhu2024robust} studied online linear stochastic bandits and offline reinforcement learning in the presence of heavy-tailed rewards.
+However, their studies do not apply to online statistical inference.